 These containers were designed specifically for brown sugar, and with brown sugar's unique storage container needs in mind.
 Each one has an airtight seal and built-in reusable terra cotta disk that can keep brown sugar soft for up to six months.

-Unlike my roundups of flour storage containers and sugar storage containers, this brown sugar container list is a whole lot shorter.
+Unlike my roundups of flour storage containers, sugar storage containers, and countertop salt cellars this brown sugar container list is a whole lot shorter.
 That's because a lot of companies don't make storage containers specifically for brown sugar.

 What Size Container Do I Need for Brown Sugar?